-This guide is designed to be used in conjunction with the policies and procedures set forth within the Student Code of Conduct.
-Any policies listed here will be enforced through the campus conduct procedures (Section IV of the Student Code of Conduct and/or Regimental Rules and Regulations), and the level of offense will be determined by the Director of Residential Life, and/or Dean of Students.
+This agreement is to be used in conjunction with the policies and procedures set forth within the Student Code of Conduct.
+Any policies listed here will be enforced through the campus conduct procedures (Section IV of the Student Code of Conduct and/or Regimental Rules and Regulations).
 Residents and their guests are concurrently subject to all College policies and regulations for conduct.
 Everyone must abide by all local, State, and Federal laws.